Wayne Gilchrest: 2008 election

+2008 Republican primary results by county:

 Gilchrest's moderate voting record resulted in vigorous primary challenges from Republicans who considered him a Republican in Name Only.
 However, none were successful until 2008.
 That year, State Senator Andrew Harris, State Senator E. J. Pipkin, Joe Arminio, and Robert Banks challenged Gilchrest in the 2008 Republican primary.
 Harris was strongly supported by the Club for Growth.

 Harris defeated Gilchrest in the Republican primary, with Pipkin finishing third.
 After Gilchrest's loss in the primary, he broke with his party and endorsed Queen Anne's County State's Attorney Frank Kratovil, the Democratic nominee, in the general election, being quoted as saying, "Let's see, the Republican Party, or my eternal soul?" and "Party loyalty, or integrity?" when questioned.
 Kratovil won the election.

 On September 18, 2008, Gilchrest made radio comments praising the Democratic Presidential ticket of Barack Obama and Joe Biden, causing some media outlets to claim his endorsement of the Democratic ticket.
 However, Gilchrest quickly clarified these comments, saying that they did not amount to an endorsement.
 Despite the fact that he did not officially endorse Obama, in an October 2 Washington Post article, Gilchrest sharply criticized his own party and their presidential nominee, fellow Vietnam veteran John McCain.
 Gilchrest said that the Republican party "has become more narrow, more self-serving, more centered around 'I want, I want, I want.'" and said that McCain "recites memorized pieces of information in a narrow way, whereas Barack Obama is constantly evaluating information, using his judgment.
 One guy just recites what's in front of him, and the other has initiative and reason and prudence and wisdom."
 Gilchrest later told WBAL-TV that he voted for Obama in the November election.

 Gilchrest was ranked as the House's most liberal Republican in 2008 (his final term) by the National Journal, placing him to the left of 8 House Democrats.